Co-Mo Connect provides internet, TV, and home phone service to over 27,000 homes and businesses in the Central Missouri Area.

 One important thing to note: Prices and packages are subject to change!
 We will let you know if/when they do.
 Our most up-to-date pricing can always be found by visiting our website www.co-mo.net.

 Yes, it’s possible, but we will need to discuss this possibility with the condo association or owner to determine if they will allow it and what rules the building has for service providers.
 Multi-dwelling units will also require an onsite evaluation completed by the Co-Mo Connect Team.
-If you are interested in learning more, please contact our offices at 844-99-FIBER or by email at email@example.com.
+If you are interested in learning more, please contact our offices at 844-99-FIBER.

-The seasonal rate is for subscribers who live elsewhere for a part of the year.
-By signing up for the seasonal plan, your Internet, Phone and TV charges can be reduced for November, December, January, February and EITHER (not both) October or March — your choice.
-Please call us in advance of when you would like seasonal rates to be applied to your account.
+The seasonal rate is for subscribers who live out of the Co-Mo Connect service territory for a part of the year.
+By signing up for the seasonal plan, your Internet, Phone, and TV charges can be reduced for a period during a calendar year.
+Please call us at 844-99-FIBER to find out more about our seasonal rates and eligible months.
 Bundling discounts are not applicable on seasonal rates, nor do months spent on seasonal status count towards your contractual obligation.

 Co-Mo Connect subscribers receive free 24/7 technical support on all services by calling 888-256-9575.